 -

 Brazier box.
 Carved walnut wood.
 18th century.
-A polygonal box decorated with smooth mouldings on the outer edge, made to contain a metal piece that would serve as a brazier to heat a room.
-The clean lines and mouldings are common details of 18th century neoclassical art, decorative elements present in antique pieces even though they had a more utilitarian than decorative purpose.
+A polygonal box decorated with smooth moldings on the outer edge, designed to hold a metal piece that would serve as a brazier for heating a room.
+The clean lines and moldings are common features of 18th-century Neoclassical art, decorative elements present in antique pieces even when their purpose was more utilitarian than decorative.

 · Size: 83x80x14 cms.